-The digital world is extremely vulnerable and since the COVID pandemic cyber threats have increased.
-There has been a 300% increase in reported cybercrimes.
+The digital world is extremely vulnerable and cyber threats have increased recently.
+There has been a 300% increase in reported cybercrime as per a report published on the internet.
 These attacks are carried out by hackers.
-Hackers, especially ethical hackers are extremely talented cyber security experts who use their skills to identify weaknesses in security systems of computer databases and protect them from unethical hackers with malicious intentions.
+These Hackers have the talent to break into the digital security but doing such is also unethical.
+But there are also some ethical hackers who work opposite to what the unethical hackers do.
+They are extremely talented cyber security experts who use their skills to identify weaknesses in security systems of computer databases and protect them from unethical hackers with malicious intentions.
 Read this blog to find out how you can become a certified hacker and the different types of hackers in the world!

 This Blog Includes: